prakashaditya13/Algo/README.md

 Algo.LinearSearch([1,2,3,45,32,56],50).value // => 'Not Found'
 ```

-`Same As For Searching Algorithms`
+`Same As For other Searching Algorithms`

 *Sorting* -